JLPT N1

 See What N1 Looks Like

-Preview the types of questions you'll encounter.
+Preview the types of questions you'll encounter on the real exam.

 「齟齬」の意味は?